Hakim37/Django_API/README.md

-# Django_API
+# API_for_ShoppingCart_App
-Making Django API Using django, MongoDB, django restframework to make restAPI request
+Creating REST API for Shopping Cart App in Python, Django